 Spuddy’s Cajun Cooking Experience

 Trust me when I tell you, there is nothing so fun as cooking alongside Spuddy in a Cajun kitchen.
 Well, ok, maybe eating with him is pretty cool, too.
+And listening to his jokes.
+Or hearing about all the ways he gives back to his community.
 If you want to really understand Cajun cooking and learn the history of the German Coast and its connection with andouille, spend three hours with Spuddy cooking and eating.
-Spuddy’s Cajun Cooking Experience is hands-on, entertaining, educational, delicious!
+Spuddy’s Cajun Cooking Experience is hands-on, entertaining, and educational, not to mention delicious!
 And you’ll never look at a store-bought andouille sausage the same way again.

 Discover more things to do in Plantation Country

 Experience the richness of jazz in New Orleans